pivotal/docs-tas-adapter/install.md

     - `APP-TLS-KEY` is the PEM-encoded private key for applications deployed using the TAS adapter.
     - `KPACK-TAG-PREFIX` is the container registry "folder"/"project" where runnable application images (Droplets) will be uploaded.
     - `PACKAGE-REGISTRY-BASE` is the container registry "folder"/"project" where application source code (Packages) will be uploaded.
+    - `APP-REGISTRY-USERNAME` is the username used to access the container registry, or reserved keyword indicating service account json Ex. "_json_key"
+    - `APP-REGISTRY-PASSWORD` is the password used to access the container registry, or service account json Ex. "{\"type\": \"service_account\", \"project_id\": \"my-gcr-project-id\"...}\" (Contents of GCP service account json)"
+    - `APP-REGISTRY-HOSTNAME` is the hostname of the container registry to be used for app packages and droplets.
+Ex. "gcr.io"

     Optional values - example below (consult the Tanzu CLI output for more information):

     ```yaml